rmlmcfadden/rmlmcfadden.github.io/bnmr/mud/software-managers-guide.md

 The sources for MUD are kept in a
 [CVS repository](https://dasdevpc2.triumf.ca/cgi-bin/cvsweb.cgi/mud/?cvsroot=MUSR),
-which may be read over the World Wide Web.
+which may be read over the [World Wide Web].

-The subdirectories are explained are follows:
+The subdirectories are explained as follows:

-- `lib/`:library for reading and writing the data format.
+- `lib/`: library for reading and writing the data format.
 - `bin/`: location of executable programs.
 - `src/`: library sources.
-- `util/`: sources for file conversion/dump utility mud_util.
+- `util/`: sources for file conversion/dump utility `mud_util`.
 - `extra/`: extra utility programs.
-- `cmt/`: comment manager program - not used.
+- `cmt/`: comment manager program (not used).

 The file `mud.zip` should contain the sources necessary for building the library and